Ethiopia declares state of emergency after PM's resignation

 The two largest ethnic groups in the Horn of Africa country, the Oromo and Amharic, complain they are under-represented in the country’s corridors of power.

 Mulatu Gemechu, deputy secretary of the opposition Oromo Federalist Congress, said on Friday Ethiopia needed a completely new political system.
-The Oromo Federalist Congress is one of seven parties that make up the biggest opposition coalition, MEDREK.
+The Congress is one of seven parties that make up the biggest opposition coalition, MEDREK.

 “Ethiopians now need a government that respects their rights, not one that keeps beating and killing them,” he told Reuters.